cesarsmerling/dotfiles-scripts/linux-install-notion.md

 kitten theme
 ```

-Inside select Catpuccin Mocha as theme, and crete a new config file
+Inside select Catpuccin Mocha, Everforest or Afterglow as theme, and create a new config file

 Then copy the content for this config file